afombravo/2FAST2Q/README.md

 # Troubleshooting

-Running Crispery with example data:
+Running 2FAST2Q with example data:

 1. Download the "D39V_guides.csv" file
 2. Download the "example.fastq.gz"
-3. Run crispery
+3. Run 2FAST2Q

 In this example, sgRNA0850 and sgRNA867 share the same sequence; this will appear as a warning message.